 Now that you’ve created a Stripe account, you can integrate it with your WooCommerce site.
-While there are many plugins to choose from, we’ve picked three plugins to guide you through how to add stripe to WooCommerce:
+While there are many plugins to choose from, we’ve picked four plugins to guide you through how to add stripe to WooCommerce:

 WooCommerce Stripe Payment Gateway

 This plugin by WooCommerce is available for sellers in 37 countries across the globe with more countries being added to the list often.
 It’s preferred for its wide range of accepted payment options.
 For subscriptions, you’ll need to install the WooCommerce Subscriptions extension.
-If this is the payment plugin you’ve picked, let’s get started on connecting stripe to WooCommerce.
+If this is the payment plugin you’ve picked, let’s get started on connecting Stripe to WooCommerce.

 - Activate the WooCommerce Stripe Payment Gateway